mikeraab/docker001/Participant-Guide.md

 In this first section you are going to verify that you are able to connect to your Docker Engine environment as requested in the [Prerequisites document](../master/Prerequisites.md).
 Please access the environment now, and execute the following commands at the terminal.

-> *Note - if you are using one of the Workder Nodes in an Oracle Container Cloud Service instance, as your Docker Engine environment, [access it via SSH per these instructions](../master/supplemental/Access-OCCS-VM-SSH.md)
+> *Note - if you are using one of the Worker Nodes in an Oracle Container Cloud Service instance, as your Docker Engine environment, [access it via SSH per these instructions](../master/supplemental/Access-OCCS-VM-SSH.md)

 **Optional** - for convenience, run as root, so that you do not have to preface everthing with sudo (not applicable if you are running Docker for Windows):